 - Join a Facebook Group – we happen to have created one geared at people just like you!
 Click here to join the group and ask any questions that you would like!

 - Strategy Session – Are you someone that would just prefer to talk it out?
 Click here to book a one-on-one with me, where you can ask me anything!

 What costs should you expect when first starting your business?
 What will your on-going operating expenses be like?
 How will you pay your bills while you are building your business?
 Will you own your home staging inventory, or rent from a third-party furniture rental company?

 There are a number of questions like this that you will want to explore BEFORE diving head-first into the deep end.
-We answer all of these questions and more with our free On-Demand Behind-the-Scenes Webinar (we are currently offering a limited time offer for our certification program as well for those that complete this webinar).
+We answer all of these questions and more in our Behind-the-Scenes webinar.

 Get Professional Training